Three Little Chickpeas

 • Don't boil the milk; warm it until it's steaming and hot.

-Enhance your hot cocoa
+Enhance your hot chocolate

 • Vanilla extract